01 of 06

 Gather Your Crabs and a Large Pot

-You can buy bushels of live crabs in many Eastern markets, and on the West Coast, you can sometimes find live Dungeness crabs, Pacific red crabs, and rock crabs.
+You can buy bushels of live crabs from both coasts of the U.S. On the West Coast, you can sometimes find live Dungeness crabs, Pacific red crabs, and rock crabs.
 Near the Atlantic, blue crabs will be readily available.

-Figure on at least a half-dozen blue crabs per person, eight red crabs or calico crabs, 10 rock crabs (most of the meat is in the claws), or two to three Dungeness crabs.
+Figure on at least a half-dozen blue crabs, eight red crabs or calico crabs, 10 rock crabs (most of the meat is in the claws), or two to three Dungeness crabs per person.
 These are general guidelines, so adjust to your eaters' preference, as well as how many side dishes you plan to serve.
 Refrigerate the crabs until ready to cook and leave the bag open a little bit to allow for air to circulate.

 Season Your Boiling Water